-In this final semester, you are preparing to enter the business of performing arts.
-Private Voice VI is when you work on bridging your artistry and professionalism by establishing an ethos that will set you up for success in the industry as well as personal fulfillment.
+In this final semester, students prepare to enter the business of performing arts, bridging their artistry and professionalism by establishing an ethos that will set them up for success in the industry.
 Curriculum focuses on supporting the work done in Industry Portfolio as well as creating a plan for success as a vocalist beyond graduation.
 Prerequisites: MTH 444